oktadev/okta-blog/_source/_posts/2020-05-26-serverless-java-aws.md

         this.audience = prop.getProperty("okta.oauth.audience");
         this.connectionTimeoutSeconds = Long.parseLong(prop.getProperty("okta.oauth.connectionTimeoutSeconds"));
         this.readTimeoutSeconds = Long.parseLong(prop.getProperty("okta.oauth.readTimeoutSeconds"));
     }
 }
 ```

 `LambdaInput.java` is even simpler.
-It has one string property named `input.` We are using this because AWS Lambda requires input and output to be JSON (unless you use the RequestStreamHandler, which allows you to deal with the input and output streams directly), and because Gson, our JSON parser, parses input JSON directly into Java object instances.
+It has one string property named `input.` We are using this because AWS Lambda requires input and output to be JSON (unless you use the RequestStreamHandler, which allows you to deal with the input and output streams directly) and because Gson, our JSON parser, parses input JSON directly into Java object instances.

 The file below really only needs the `public String input` property, the `toString()` is just handy for debugging but totally unnecessary.